Explicit conditional bounds for the residue of a Dedekind zeta-function at $s=1$: Introduction

-Our objective in this paper is to establish explicit bounds for $\kappa_{\K}$ that are stronger than \eqref{eq:OldUs} and closer in form to \eqref{eq:ChoKim}.
-The key feature of our result is that the inequalities are explicit: there are no hidden implied constants.
-Moreover, we only assume the GRH and that $\zeta_{\K}/\zeta$ is entire (a special case of the Artin conjecture).
+are admissible in \eqref{eqn:right_shape}, where $\gamma = 0.57721\dots$ denotes the Euler--Mascheroni constant.
+However, these authors did not specify the $o(1)$ terms, nor it is straightforward to extract a simple computation from their arguments.

-Our main result is the following.
-Although more precise bounds can be obtained by examining various computations within the body of the paper, we prefer the simpler form below for the purposes of the introduction.
+We prove the following theorem, which gives new bounds for $\kappa_{\K}$ that are explicit and match the asymptotic strength of the bounds from \eqref{eq:ChoKim}.
+Although the constants $19$ in \eqref{eq:BoundUpper} and \eqref{eq:BoundLower_ii} can be refined by examining various computations within the body of this paper, we prefer the simpler expressions in Theorem \ref{Theorem:Main}.